 Located on the I-85 corridor between Atlanta, GA, and Charlotte, NC, Seneca is in an area known as the Mountain-Lakes Region of South Carolina.
 Lakes Hartwell, Jocassee, and Keowee (shown in the photo below) are located here.
 You’ll find numerous rivers, including the Chattooga, which is federally designated as a wild and scenic river, endless waterfalls, the Sumter National Forest, and the foothills of the Blue Ridge Mountains.

-Healthcare: The Oconee Medical Campus is approximately 2.5 miles from Cross Creek Plantation.
-Part of the Greenville Health System, this campus consists of 169-bed Oconee Memorial Hospital, which features a comprehensive range of inpatient and outpatient services, as well as physician practices, a long-term nursing care facility, a residential hospice house, and Oconee EMS.
+Healthcare: The Oconee Medical Campus is approximately 2.5 miles from Cross Creek.
+Part of Prisma Health, SC's largest healthcare provider, this campus consists of 169-bed Oconee Memorial Hospital, which features a comprehensive range of inpatient and outpatient services, as well as physician practices, a long-term nursing care facility, a residential hospice house, and Oconee EMS.

 Shopping: Seneca’s downtown features historic Ram Cat Alley (shown below), which offers an eclectic mix of shops and restaurants.
 We also have numerous retail chain stores and supermarkets.